chasharpur/uk-compare/README.md

 ## Work plan for version 1.0
 Version 1.0 will implement the following extra features:

-0.8: transpositions will only be adopted if they are unique (the Maximal Unique Match property or MUM).
+0.8: transpositions will only be adopted if they meet certain statistical critera as observed in actual cases.

 0.9: Alignment of unaligned sections will be recomputed recursively.